 Write Down the Traditions

-With time moving faster each year we start off with the best of intentions to either start new traditions or continue in the traditions we’ve already started.
+With time moving faster each year, we start with the best intentions to start new traditions or continue in the rules we’ve already started.

-My plan was either non existent and I rushed the family into it or they all really didn’t care for it.
+My plan was either nonexistent, and I rushed the family into it, or they all didn’t care for it.

 Write down traditions that will create a meaningful experience for at least half of your family!
-Ha we all know you can’t please every single person.
-And those kiddos who may be grumpy about it now, down the road might tell you it was one of their favorite things to do.
-Trust your gut Momma.
+Ha, we all know you can’t please every single person.
+And those kiddos who may be grumpy about it now, down the road, might tell you it was one of their favorite things to do.
+So trust your gut, Momma.

 Write down another list of any new traditions you want to try this year.
-After looking at both lists side by side you will have a better realization of what is achievable.
+After looking at both lists side by side, you will better realize what is achievable.

 Factor into this everyone’s schedule, trips, vacations, family visits, money, etc.